 Nova Scotia implemented a cap and trade system as of January 1, 2019, which applies to all facilities that generate 50,000 tonnes or more of GHG emissions per year from specified activities.
 Nova Scotia's cap and trade system is also linked to California through the WCI.
-Nova Scotia has announced it intends on developing an offset trading regime as part of its cap and trade system, although specifics have yet to be provided.
+Nova Scotia has announced it intends to replace its cap and trade system with an OBPS, beginning in early 2024.
+Specifics regarding the proposed OBPS are expected to be provided in 2023.